 - Progressive No-Line Bifocals

-- The upper portions of the lenses are clear.
-As you lower your eyes the magnification increases gradually allowing you to see better at different close up distances.
+- The upper portions of the lenses are clear (not magnified).
+As you lower your eyes, the magnification increases gradually, allowing you to see better at different close-up distances.

 - See all Progressive No-Line Bifocals